At a Glance

 ✨Show Your Passion for Sustainability

 Make sure to express your genuine passion for sustainability and the climate crisis during the interview.
-Share personal experiences or projects that highlight your commitment to environmental issues, as this role requires someone who is not just knowledgeable but also deeply invested in making a difference.
+Share personal experiences or projects that highlight your commitment to environmental issues, as this will resonate well with the interviewers.

 ✨Prepare for Stakeholder Engagement Scenarios

 Since the role involves engaging with various stakeholders, be ready to discuss how you would approach different scenarios.
-Think of examples where you've successfully communicated complex ideas to diverse audiences, and be prepared to demonstrate your organisational and communication skills.
+Think of examples where you've successfully communicated complex ideas or led initiatives that required collaboration with diverse groups.